 Step by step instructions

-3. Grind the onion mixture with green chill, coriander leaves, mint leaves, boiled potato, boiled carrot, and ¼ cup cooked peas.
-Bring it to boil and add tamarind pulp, chaat masala
+3. Grind the onion mixture with green chill, coriander leaves, mint leaves, boiled potato, boiled carrot, and ¼ cup of cooked peas.
+Bring it to boil and add tamarind pulp, chaat masala.

-7. Top it with onion, carrot, tomato, coriander leaves, green chilli
+7. Top it with onion, carrot, tomato, coriander leaves, and green chilli.